literallysofia/literallysofia/README.md

 📍 Currently working as an iOS Product Engineer @ [Amie](https://www.amie.so)

-We are currently making the productivity app of your dreams ✨🪐☁️
+Can you keep a secret?
+We are making the productivity app of your dreams ✨🪐☁️

 <!--
 **literallysofia/literallysofia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.